 City Hall is “bedecked with sculptures that represent different facets of modern South Africa”.

-Like Cape Town, Durban’s City Hall houses many cultural venues:
+Like Cape Town, Durban’s City Hall is an important cultural venue:

-City Hall is “more than a remnant of the architecture of old.
-It provides modern residents and international visitors with practical resources and a fascinating context”.
+City Hall is “more than a remnant of old architecture.
+It provides residents and international visitors with practical resources and a fascinating context”.